 One of the first questions to be answered when considering a loft conversion in Rickmansworth is whether or not your loft is suitable.
 Providing there is sufficient headroom, most lofts can be converted.
 As a general guide, if you have a minimum of 2.3m across a good percentage of your loft floor space, then yes your loft can easily be converted.

 There are many types of roof designs, some enable a loft to be converted easier than others.
-Most houses built before the 1960s have a traditional rafter and purlin design, which has a steep pitch and is therefore easier to convert as the headroom is already there.
+Most houses built before the 1960s have a traditional rafter and purlin design, which has a steep pitch and is, therefore, easier to convert as the headroom is already there.
 Many Rickmansworth properties fall into this category, making a loft conversion in Rickmansworth a real opportunity to maximize the space in your home for the minimum cost.

 If your loft space already has sufficient headroom across the majority of the floor space, then a roof window loft conversion can be carried out.
-A roof window loft conversion can be turned into a quirky bedroom, with cleverly concealed storage built into the eaves.
+A roof window loft conversion in Rickmansworth can be turned into a quirky bedroom, with cleverly concealed storage built into the eaves.